-Clean the rubber seals, zippers, and coated nylon fabric of your drysuit as described in the Maintenance Section of this manual.
-Apply UV Tech and Zipease as indicated.
+Clean the rubber seals, zippers, and MICRO fabric of your drysuit as described in the Maintenance Section of this manual.
+Apply UV Tech, Zipease, and DWR treatments as indicated.

 ALL POLYURETHANE TOOTH ZIPPERS MUST BE LEFT IN THE CLOSED POSITION WHEN STORED.
 ALL BRASS TOOTH ZIPPERS MUST BE IN THE OPEN POSITION WHEN STORED.